draumaz/aal/README.md

 - If you want an xdg-desktop entry, edit the template provided in the repository and install to the system.
 ```
-# This is an example for Fitbit.
+# These are just example vairables for a Fitbit launcher.
 Replace it with whatever is needed for your app.
 export \
   WINTITLE="Fitbit" \
   TITLE="fitbit" \